 As of the date of this Quarterly Report on Form 10-Q, we have not generated any product sales.
 We do not know when, or if, we will generate revenue from product sales.
 We will not generate significant revenue from product sales unless and until we obtain regulatory approval and commercialize one of our current or future product candidates.
 Our primary uses of capital are, and we expect will continue to be, compensation and related expenses, third-party clinical research and development services, laboratory and related supplies, clinical costs, legal and other regulatory expenses, and general overhead costs.
-Moreover, as a result of the termination of the Sanofi Agreement, which was effective on May 8, 2017, we exercised our right to acquire the development programs under the Sanofi Agreement.
-This exercise itself did not require the payment of any consideration to Sanofi.
-We are solely responsible for performing and funding any development and clinical trial activities relating to further development of vaccine candidates that we choose to undertake after the termination date of the agreement.
 We expect that we will continue to generate losses for the foreseeable future, and we expect the losses to increase as we continue the development of, and seek regulatory approvals for, our product candidates, and begin to commercialize any approved products.
 We are subject to risks in the development of our products, and we may encounter unforeseen expenses, difficulties, complications, delays and other unknown factors that may adversely affect our business.
-We expect that we will need substantial additional funding to support our continuing operations.
+We expect that we will not generate significant revenue from product sales unless and we repeat the formula additional funding to support our continuing operations.

-As of September 30, 2018 and December 31, 2017, we had an accumulated deficit of \$263.2 million and \$216.9 million, respectively.
-We anticipate operating losses to continue for the foreseeable future due to, among other things, costs related to research, development of our product candidates, conducting preclinical studies and clinical trials, and our administrative organization.
+As of March 31, 2019 and December 31, 2018, we had an accumulated deficit of \$292.5 million and \$280.4 million, respectively.
+We anticipate operating losses to continue for the foreseeable future due to, among other things, costs related to research, development of its product candidates, conducting preclinical studies and clinical trials, and our administrative organization.
 We will require substantial additional financing to fund our operations and to continue to execute our strategy, and we will pursue a range of options to secure additional capital.
 These conditions raise substantial doubt about our ability to continue as a going concern within one year after the date that the financial statements are issued.

-We are exploring various sources of funding such as strategic collaborations and the issuance of equity to fund our operations.
-If we raise additional funds through strategic collaborations and alliances, which may include existing collaboration partners, we may have to relinquish valuable rights to our technologies or product candidates, or grant licenses on terms that are not favorable to us.
+Management is exploring various sources of funding such as strategic collaborations and the issuance of equity to fund its operations.
+If we raise additional funds through strategic collaborations and alliances, which may include existing collaboration partners, we may have to relinquish valuable rights to its technologies or product candidates, or grant licenses on terms that are not favorable to us.
 To the extent that we raise additional capital through the sale of equity, the ownership interest of our existing shareholders will be diluted and other preferences may be necessary that adversely affect the rights of existing shareholders.
 The current operating plan accounts for funding in preparation for the planned Phase 3 clinical program for SEL-212.
-However, prior to beginning the Phase 3 clinical program, we expect to conduct the planned head-to-head Phase 2 trial against the current FDA-approved uricase therapy, Krystexxa.
-We will require an additional equity offering or other external sources of capital to conduct the planned head-to-head trial against Krystexxa.
+The Company believes that it has the financial resources to complete the head-to-head Phase 2 trial against Krystexxa, but will require additional external sources of capital to conduct the planned Phase 3 clinical program.
 If we are unable to raise sufficient capital through the transactions discussed above, we intend to curtail expenses contemplated by the current operating plan, and we may be required to delay, limit, reduce or terminate our product development efforts or grant rights to develop and market product candidates that we would otherwise prefer to develop and market ourselves.
-Because of the uncertainty in securing additional capital, we have concluded that substantial doubt exists with respect to our ability to continue as a going concern within one year after the date of the filing of this Quarterly Report on Form 10-Q.
+Because of the uncertainty in securing additional capital and the insufficient amount of cash and short-term investments at March 31, 2019, management has concluded that substantial doubt exists with respect to our ability to continue as a going concern within one year after the date of the filing of this Quarterly Report on Form 10-Q.